Arcadia-Science/2024-ProteinCartography-dCK-validation/README.md

 ## Purpose

-This repo accompanies the pub on ProteinCartography validation using the dCK protein family (DOI: https://doi.org/10.57844/arcadia-a757-3651)
+This repo accompanies the pub on ProteinCartography validation using the dCK protein family (DOI: https://doi.org/10.57844/arcadia-a757-3651).

-The analyses include Leiden Cluster subclustering to identify representative proteins for biochemicaly validation in the lab.
+The analyses include ProteinCartography cluster subclustering to identify representative proteins for biochemical validation in the lab.
 These scripts are under the `subclustering` folder.

 There are also additional scripts included that were used to prepare the figures in the publication.
 These scripts are under the `plotting` folder